-- Survey questions should be directly related to the purpose of the survey, which is to elicit information about current credit and noncredit instructional programming and future provision of noncredit instructional programs. - 2.
-Survey questions should be factually based instead of perceptually based. - Survey questions should avoid addressing complex processes or systems that most survey participants won't be able to answer, are not applicable to them, or are not representative of their knowledge base.
+- Survey questions should be directly related to the purpose of the survey, which is to elicit information about current credit and noncredit instructional programming, operational processes, and future provision of noncredit instructional programs. - 2.
+Survey questions should be factually based instead of perceptually based. - 3.
+Survey questions should avoid addressing complex processes or systems that most survey participants will not be able to answer, either because they are not applicable to them or are not representative of their knowledge base.